Nexedi/jio/docs/manage_documents.rst

 How to store a video on localStorage
 ------------------------------------

-The following example shows how to create a new jIO in localStorage and then post a document with two attachments.
+The following example creates a new jIO in localStorage and then posts a document with two attachments.

 .. code-block:: javascript